Teaching observations are available for faculty to receive feedback on

 - other teaching and learning practices specified by the faculty member.

 Observations are available for any teaching modality (i.e., in-person, online, hybrid).
 We offer two options for teaching observations.
 You may choose to participate in one or both options.
 Options are described as follows:

 Traditional: a CETL staff member will observe one of your class sessions and the result will yield a qualitative discussion of your teaching and general classroom culture.
 You can request specific points of focus for the observation or just a general observation of your teaching.
 This option can also be used for departmental review requirements.
 Specifics will be discussed during the first point of contact between you and the CETL observer.
 Examples of elements that may be noted during the observation include, but are not limited to, communication of course content, clarity of lecture points and pace, layout of audiovisual materials, student engagement, student interactions with the instructor, clarity of directions, activities, and overall course environment/community.

 COPUS - Classroom Observation Protocol for Undergraduate STEM: a CETL staff member will follow the observation protocol to observe and record specific teaching practices and student interactions.
 This method yields both quantitative and qualitative data used toward characterizing instructional practices and how students are spending their time in class.
 For more information about this process, please visit www.copusprofiles.org.

-Faculty can request specific points of focus for the observation or just a general observation of their teaching.
+Faculty can request specific points of focus for an online course observation or just a general observation of their teaching.
 Specifics will be discussed during the first point of contact between the faculty member and the CETL observer.